ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/usage/template.md

 ## Visual Studio Code integration

-To get AddonDocs autocomplete in your projects, install [els-addon-docs](https://github.com/lifeart/els-addon-docs) for [Unstable Ember Language Server](https://marketplace.visualstudio.com/items?itemName=lifeart.vscode-ember-unstable) as `devDependency` for your project.
+To get AddonDocs autocomplete in your projects, install [els-addon-docs](https://github.com/lifeart/els-addon-docs) for [Unstable Ember Language Server](https://marketplace.visualstudio.com/items?itemName=lifeart.vscode-ember-unstable) as a `devDependency` for your project.

 <!-- ## New addons